ClassicallyGeek/UdemyAuthClient/README.md

 * Redux compose helper
 * CORS (Cross Origin Resource Sharing)
   Pre-flight request is the browser asking the server if a CORS request is acceptable.
+* Persist Login with LocalStorage